Menstrual Cycle Periodization

 For experienced lifters, a frequent Daily Max, or daily autoregulated type of system can be enlightening.
 (It does not mean going to an absolute max, and it does not have to be every single day.)

 You do what you are capable of each day.
-In essence, just show up – and let your body’s natural cycle lead the way.
+In essence, just show up – and let things flow.
 By doing so, you can tap into your body’s natural periodization rhythm and fall into an organic pattern that is just right for you.

 Many period-related woes can be diffused, desensitized, and demystified within a system like this.